 Should you start a blog or a YouTube channel if you want to earn some income online—or grow your existing business?
 Enter today’s guide: Blog vs YouTube.
+Check out my ultimate guide on how to start a vlog (video blog) too.

 It’s not necessarily an easy question to answer.
 Both have different advantages—and different challenges.